JoeyJoHa/OLMv1/docs/DEPLOYMENT.md

 ## Method 2: Helm Chart Deployment

-The project provides a **generic Helm chart** that can deploy any operator using OLMv1.
+The project includes a generic Helm chart that can deploy any operator using OLMv1.
 This is the recommended approach for production deployments.

 ### Basic Installation